 Presentation coach Diane DiResta says that anyone who doesn’t get past their fear of public speaking, so they can give presentations and lead workshops to promote their business, is leaving money on the table.

 I would borrow her concept and say that anyone who hasn’t learned to be direct with others is leaving satisfaction on the table.

 A good therapist can help you understand where your fear of being direct comes from and learn to begin to handle yourself in a more adult manner.
 Learning to be direct through therapy sure beats wishing and mind-reading!
-Give me a call at 212-353-0296 or send me an email, and we’ll get started.
+If you’d like to learn more, reach out to me here.
 I look forward to speaking with you.